mifi/lossless-cut/issues.md

 - If you get an error like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
 Rather than run without sandboxing I'm aborting now.`, try to run it as `./lossless-cut --no-sandbox`.
 See [#258](https://github.com/mifi/lossless-cut/issues/258)

+If you have an issue with the Snap or Flatpak version of LosslessCut, try instead the GitHub downloads.
+I **cannot provide support for the [Flatpak version](https://github.com/flathub/no.mifi.losslesscut)** because is not maintained by me.

 ## Windows specific issues

 - I get an error/crash immediately when starting up LosslessCut